Bio

 Fan of a wide variety of genres, Action RPGs are my favorites probably.
 Love video games as an art form and am very interested in the industry as a whole, and try to play as much as possible.

-My ratings are pretty high because I tend to only play games that I think I will enjoy to some extent and will be a good use of my time.
+My ratings are pretty high because I tend to only play games that I think I will enjoy to some extent and will be worth my time.

 Top 5-6 favorites could really be in any order, I don't feel like I have one particular favorite game of all time.